 Areas of Practice

-George Kuehner is a partner with Jardine, Logan & O’Brien, P.L.L.P.
-With more than 30 years of experience representing clients in civil and administrative litigation, George prides himself in developing both professional and personal relationships with his clients.
+George Kuehner is Of Counsel with Jardine, Logan & O’Brien, P.L.L.P. and was a partner with the firm for more than 35 years.
+He has more than 42 years of experience representing clients in civil and administrative litigation, George prides himself in developing both professional and personal relationships with his clients.
 He understands that effective representation requires not only extensive experience and detailed knowledge of the law, but a personal understanding of the client’s unique needs and goals in the litigation process.
 Practicing in the areas of:

 Workers’ Compensation.
 George provides assistance and counseling to insurance companies, their insureds, self-insureds and self-insurance associations in avoiding, controlling, litigating and settling workers’ compensation claims.
 He defends insurance companies, business clients and public employers in all aspects of workers’ compensation litigation.
 George also has experience representing injured workers, giving him insight into litigation from all perspectives.

-He serves as counsel for self-insured groups, as well as self-insured employers in industries such as medical technology, animal production, agriculture, and manufacturing.
-George represents numerous public employers in their workers’ compensation matters, including government agencies and school districts.
+He has served as counsel for self-insured groups, as well as self-insured employers in industries such as healthcare, energy, medical technology, animal production, agriculture, and manufacturing.
+George has represented numerous public employers in their workers’ compensation matters, including government agencies and school districts.
 He is a frequent speaker on workers’ compensation topics and related issues to trade organizations and other groups.

 George joined Jardine, Logan & O’Brien in 1980.
 He has received an AV® Peer Review Rating in the distinguished legal directory, Martindale-Hubbell®.*